 Press and release to change the current airflow setting to Defrost mode.
 The indicator illuminates when this feature is ON.
+Air comes from the windshield and side window demist outlets.
+When the defrost button is selected, the blower level will increase.
+Use Defrost mode with maximum temperature settings for best windshield and side window defrosting and defogging.
 Performing this function will cause the ATC to switch into manual mode.
-The blower speed may increase when Defrost mode is selected.
 If the front defrost mode is turned off the climate system will return the previous setting.

-4. Defrost
+6. Defrost Button

-Press and release this button to turn on the rear window defroster and the heated outside mirrors (if equipped).
+Press and release this button to turn on the rear window defroster (if equipped) and the heated outside mirrors (if equipped).
 An indicator will illuminate when the rear window defroster is on.
 The rear window defroster automatically turns off after 10 minutes.